The Idea of Justice: Summary

 One of Sen's main arguments is that the project of social justice should not be evaluated in binary terms, as either achieved or not.
 Rather, he claims that justice should be understood as existing to a matter of degree, and should correspondingly be evaluated along a continuum.
 Furthermore, he argues that we do not need a fully established abstract ideal of justice to evaluate the fairness of different institutions.
 He claims that we can meaningfully compare the level of justice in two institutions without positing an ideal, transcendental idea of justice.
 He names the opposite position transcendental institutionalism.

 Sen defends one of Rawls's most fundamental theoretical concepts: justice as fairness.
 Although this is a vague notion fraught with difficulties in any particular case, he nevertheless views it as one of Rawls's strongest insights while rejecting the necessity of Rawls's two principles of justice emerging from the original position thought experiment in A Theory of Justice.

+He credits Rawls for revitalizing the interest in the ideas of what justice means and the stress put on fairness, objectivity, equality of opportunity, removal of poverty, and freedom.
+However, Sen, as part of his general critique of the contractarian tradition, states that ideas about a perfectly just world do not help redress actual existing inequality.
+Sen faults Rawls for overemphasizing institutions as guarantors of justice and not considering the effects of human behaviour on the institutions' ability to maintain a just society.
+Sen believes Rawls understates the difficulty in getting everyone in society to adhere to the norms of a just society.
+He also claims that Rawls' position that there be only one possible outcome of the reflective equilibrium behind the veil of ignorance is misguided.
+In contrast to Rawls, Sen believes that multiple conflicting, yet just, principles may arise and that this undermines the multistep processes that Rawls laid out as leading to a perfectly just society.